Commander Corey Gleason

 - Using the OPV as an enabler to support warfare from the backline; the vessel as a command and control hub and long-range surveillance asset

 - Integrating helicopters and deployable land vehicles to increase the vessel’s ability to detect and respond

-- Delivering a reasonable baseline for tactical and strategic communications, and leaning on plug and play mission modularity to ensure a multi-role capability
+- Delivering a reasonable baseline for tactical and strategic communications, and employing sea containers to enhance modularity and support a multi-role capability

 4:30 PM CLOSING Q&A: A BLUEPRINT FOR THE FUTURE – DESIGNING AND BUILDING THE NEXT GENERATION OF OPVS